EmiliaLopez/MARKETING_ANALYTICS_PROJECT/README.md

 **Analyze the customer profile understanding the dataset and propose data-driven solutions**.
 Proposal of customer segmentation based on customers behaviours.

-**In addition, it will be necessary to predict the amount that will be spent per customer in terms of the provided customer characteristics**.
+**Prediction of the amount that will be spent per customer in terms of the provided customer characteristics**.

 This analysis will provide marketers with valuable insights to shape strategic decisions regarding advertising and efectively target a chosen group of potential customers, utilizing predictions of their future spending patterns.